agnescameron/teaching-site/_posts/hunter/2020-02-24-what-is-the-internet.md

   [DEFOOOOOOOOOOOOOOOOOOOOOREST](http://www.janavirgin.com/CO2/DEFOOOOOOOOOOOOOOOOOOOOOREST.html)
   [low tech magazine](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website/)

 One of the biggest controversies in contemporary computer manufacturing (alongisde the use of exploitative labour in factories producing these products) is the *minerals* used to produce them.
-These are linked to long histories of extractive colonialism, such as the Victorian extraction of [gutta percha](https://qz.com/785119/the-forgotten-tropical-tree-sap-that-set-off-a-victorian-tech-boom-and-gave-us-global-telecommunications/).
+These are linked to long histories of extractive colonialism, such as the Victorian extraction of a tropical sap called [gutta percha](https://qz.com/785119/the-forgotten-tropical-tree-sap-that-set-off-a-victorian-tech-boom-and-gave-us-global-telecommunications/) from Malaysia.
 Contemporary examples of this are 'conflict minerals' such as [tantalum](https://en.wikipedia.org/wiki/Tantalum) and [coltan](https://en.wikipedia.org/wiki/Coltan_mining_and_ethics), which are extracted under terrible conditions in the DRC, and have been fuelling local conflicts there for decades.
 The production of [lithium](https://en.wikipedia.org/wiki/Lithium#Production) (for Lithium-ion) batteries has also been the subject of recent controversy, as the surge in battery production (esp with the growth of electric car companies like Tesla) is using up worldwide Lithium stocks very rapidly.

 **wireless networking**